-For me, I have found that a balance of these two approaches works the best.
+For me, I have found that a balance of these two approaches works best.
 It is certainly inefficient to waste 15 minutes of class time.
 However, allowing students a few minutes to settle into class before starting the lesson helps immensely.
 In the U.S, bell-ringers and exit tickets do help with classroom management.
 They also provide the lesson with a clear beginning, middle, and end.
-In Spain, however, I found it better to spend the first few minutes talking to my students about their day.
+When teaching in classrooms in Spain, however, I found it better to spend the first few minutes talking to my students about their day.
 My students felt very eager to practice their English with me.
 As long as they spoke in English, it was time well spent.
 This is also a good way to build relationships with my students.
 In short, teachers can value efficiency and productivity without running their classroom like a drill sergeant.

 I’ll be very straightforward.
-The testing culture in the U.S is beyond absurd.
-Anyone that sat through Statistics 101 should be able to quickly see that the metrics used to measure teacher and student performance are neither reliable nor valid.
+The testing culture in the U.S. is beyond absurd.
+Anyone who sat through Statistics 101 can see that the metrics used to measure teacher and student performance are neither reliable nor valid.
 Tennessee uses something called TVAAS to measure teacher performance and student growth.
 The University of Tennessee-Knoxville School of Agriculture created this formula to predict crop growth.
-That’s right, in Tennessee, they predict student test scores the same way they predict crop growth.
+That’s right, in Tennessee, they predict student test scores the same way they predict crop growth!
 If the student does better than predicted, they correlate the performance with positive growth.
-If the student does worse, the correlate it with negative growth.
+If the student does worse, they correlate it with negative growth.
 Notably, if they predict a student to score in the 95th percentile, and the student scores in the 90th percentile, that’s negative growth.
 Even if the student performs as “advanced,” the negative growth statistic hurts his or her teacher’s evaluation.